Ray-5106/EchoLedger-Regional-Round-/EchoLedger-2.0-main/EchoLedger-2.0-main/COMPREHENSIVE_ENHANCEMENT_SUMMARY.md

 ## 📋 Executive Summary

-This document provides a complete overview of the comprehensive analysis and enhancement plan for EchoLedger to transform it from a conceptual project into a competition-winning, production-ready healthcare solution for WCHL 2025.
+This document provides a complete overview of the comprehensive analysis and enhancement we made plan for EchoLedger Version 2.0 to transform it from a conceptual project into a competition-winning, production-ready healthcare solution for WCHL 2025.

 ## 🎯 Current State vs. Enhanced Vision